Back to blog

 • No credit card required

 For this tutorial, you'll be using Python, so make sure you have Python 3.8 or above installed and three packages — Requests, Pandas, Beautiful Soup, and lxml.
-We've detailed the installation process in our previous blog post.
+We've detailed the installation process in our previous blog post about Amazon product data scraping.

-After that, start by importing all the necessary libraries and creating a header.
+After that, start by importing all the necessary libraries, specifying the product ASIN, and creating a custom headers dictionary.

 import requests